RobCranfill/pi-wx-station/README.md

 ## Software
   * CircuitPython, of course!
-9.2.2 used so far.
+9.2.3 used far development.
   * Various Adafruit libraries; see 'requirements.txt' for output from 'circup'

 ## HW Notes